extremenetworks/Virtual_EXOS/GNS3_EXOS-VM_Guide.md

 #### Step 4: GNS3-VM.ova
 1. Download [GNS3.VM.VMware.Workstation.X.X.X.zip](https://github.com/GNS3/gns3-gui/releases) from GitHub  -- ```This version must match the version of GNS3 program on your local machine```
 2. Import the GNS3-VM.ova into Vmware player.  **Don't start it yet.**
-3. Edit the VM to make sure you give it as much memory and CPU's as you can.
+3. Edit the VM to make sure you give it as much memory and CPUs as you can.
 This will help improve your experience when using GNS3 and EXOS-VM.
-I recommend giving the VM all CPU's and half of your RAM.
+I recommend giving the VM all CPUs and half of your RAM.
 4. Reboot your PC to make sure VMware VIX and  Vmware player are installed fully.

-**Note: Some PC's require virtualization to be enabled in the bios.
+**Note: Some PCs require virtualization to be enabled in the bios.
 Make sure you have this enabled or you will have issues on Step 7, but VMware will tell you.**

 #### Step 5: GNS3 for your local machine
 * Download [GNS3-X.X.X-all-in-one.exe](https://www.gns3.com/software/download) and install GNS3 program for your local machine.  -- ```This version must match the version of GNS3-VM```